ohel/gaincms/README.md

 ## Articles

-Each blog article consists of the article itself in *article.md*, a short intro in *intro.md* (which shown in the blog post listing and social media shares), tags, and other files such as images if referred to in the article.
+Each blog article consists of the article itself in *article.md*, a short intro in *intro.md* (which is shown in the blog post listing and social media shares), tags, and other files such as images if referred to in the article.
 The tags are just empty files whose names should begin with `tag_` by default.
 Spaces in tags are supported, but underscores are converted to spaces anyway in hyperlinks.

 The paths and glob patterns are customizable in *index.php*.